bendemboski/frisky-girl-farm/packages/frisky-girl-farm-api/README.md

 ### AWS

-Deploying master builds from GitHub actionds requires AWS credentials with permissions to deploy a Serverless AWS Node.js project.
-The `AWS_CREDENTIALS` GitHub repository secret contains an `~/.aws/credentials` file with credentials for a `friskygirl` user that must have the necessary permissions to deploy a Serverless AWS Node.js project.
+Deployments make use of the AWS SDK for Node.js, so it must have access to credentials with permissions to deploy a Serverless AWS Node.js project, either in the environment or `~/.aws/credentials`.
+The GitHub action that deploys `main` builds expects them to be configured in the environment via GitHub repository/environment secrets.

-When deploying manually, you just need to assume role with the proper permissions per standard Serverless requirements.
+When deploying manually, you just need to assume a role with the proper permissions per standard Serverless requirements.

 ### Google Sheets